Irkka/dml/rules/index.md

 [Gameplay](/rules/gameplay/index) utilizes the keywords introduced in Game Component Reference and outlines a repeatable flowchart-like process of gameplay sequences.
 By following these sequences to the point, anyone can start playing Dragon's Money Laundering immediately.

 After the players have a firm grasp of the Game Component Reference and Gameplay sections they can expand on it by reading about [Game Modes](/rules/game_modes/index).
-Game Modes modify the Core Rules to fit into different situations such as playing with newbies and also 2-player games.
+Game Modes modify the Core Rules to fit into different situations such as playing with new players or 3 players.

 [Glossary](/rules/glossary/index) defines every new concept and keyword that Dragon's Money Laundering Master Rules Wiki introduces.

 Dragon's Money Laundering requires minimal amount of equipment for maximal bang.
-[Required Equipment](/rules/required_equipment) lists the minimum requirements to play the game with four players and the core rules.
+[Required Equipment](/rules/required_equipment) lists the minimum requirements to play the game with four players.
 Any changes to these requirements fall into the scope of [Game Modes](/rules/game_modes/index).